Do you know the Agricultural Buildings Regulations for when it comes to building on a smallholding?

-There are some small exceptional circumstances were permitted development rights are more relaxed.
-For example, if you smallholding is between 0.4 hectares and 5 hectares, you can extend any agricultural building by put to 10% of its cubic content.
-Providing the external appearance remains mostly the same and the distance restrictions described above still apply.
+There are some small exceptional circumstances to the above agricultural buildings regulations where permitted development rights are more relaxed.
+For example, if your smallholding is between 0.4 hectares and 5 hectares, you can extend any agricultural building by up to 10% of its cubic content, providing the external appearance remains mostly the same and the distance restrictions described above still apply.

 How Long Does Planning Permission Take?

 An application for Prior Approval must be determined within 56 days.
-If the local planning authority fail to do so, then Permitted Development rights apply.
+If the local planning authority fails to do so, then Permitted Development rights to apply.

 I Already Own Land, Can I Build A House Or Agricultural Building On It?